Why is it called “Fall”?

 Depending on what part of the country you’re in, fall isn’t too hard on outdoor furnishings, it’s the upcoming Winter that is really hard on outdoor materials.
 There are some basic maintenance chores that should be done in order to care for your patio furnishings and accessories.

 And, don’t forget to take your hanging plants indoors.
 Plants buried in the ground can handle the freeze a lot easier than hanging plants.
+However, once the frost sets in you will want to cover any exposed plants.
+No need to break the bank on plant covers as you can use old sheets and pillow cases or even card board on low plants if you can get it to stay in place.

 Fall is in the air!
 And it’s refreshing!